 Reliability & safety

-The newest Volvo XC90 didn't feature in our Driver Power 2020 survey but the smaller Volvo XC60 came 30th out of the top 75 cars on sale.
-Volvo itself finished 10th out of 30 manufacturers.
+The newest Volvo XC90 didn't feature in our Driver Power 2021 survey but the smaller Volvo XC40 came eighth out of the top 75 cars on sale.
+Volvo itself finished ninth out of 30 manufacturers.
 Owners praised engines and gearboxes, as well as comfort and in-car entertainment, and the brand performed well for safety.
 All of this bodes well for the range-topping hybrid XC90.

 Volvo is famed for its safety and the XC90 is no exception, earning a five-star Euro NCAP crash-test score and great 97 and 87% ratings for adult and child protection respectively.
 The XC90 also has lots of clever technology fitted as standard to help avoid crashes, including IntelliSafe, a system that warns of hazards ahead and brakes for you if needed – essentially an advanced AEB (automatic emergency braking) system.